Banashek/reagent-batteries-included-token-auth/README.md

+# NOTICE

+This is a work in progress.
+Not currently fully functional

-# Reagent batteries include basic
+# Reagent batteries include token auth

-Based off the reagent template this project provides a basic starting place for ClojureScript apps.
-The primary feature that is has beyond the basic reagent template is responsive navigation.
+A Reagent app that provides a responsive navigation and fully functional token authentication.

 ## Run locally